onedata/onedata-documentation/docs/user-guide/public-data.md

 ::: tip NOTE
 Handle services can be registered in Onezone by users who have access rights to specific Handle registers.
-For more information about registering and managing handle-based services in Onedata, see the [Handle services][] chapter of the Admin guide.
+For more information about registering and managing handle services in Onedata, see the [Handle services][] chapter of the Admin guide.
 :::